 The driver asked for 50BHT to take me to my hotel, which seemed good to me, even though the journeys seemed to be getting more expensive the shorter they became.

-My lovely room at the Baan Amphawa Resort & Spa had cost less than £25 but after a quick shower and change it was time to leave it.
+My lovely room at the Baan Amphawa Resort & Spa cost less than £25, but after a quick shower and change it was time to leave it.
 The resort was right on the Mae Klong and when I looked up towards town from the jetty, I could see the stadium’s floodlights.

 It reminded me a bit of Fulham!
 I decided that I would kill two birds with one stone by partaking in a bit of exercise by walking to the venue.

 I took a wrong turn away from the main road and ended up in the back lanes, where plenty of warm smiles were exchanged.
-They were probably amused at a blatantly lost foreigner.
-Dogs howled so I was most relieved to get back on the main drag and into the town centre, soon finding the railway I wanted to see the following morning when the train arrived.
+They were probably amused by a blatantly lost foreigner.
+Dogs howled, so I was most relieved to get back on the main drag and into the town centre, soon finding the railway I wanted to see the following morning when the train arrived.

 On the other side, a large open square was hosting a market.
 The sounds and smells were superb and justified my decision to do something different.
-After purchasing some snacks I continued towards the stadium.
+After purchasing some snacks, I continued towards the stadium.

 A couple of lads in shirts were a dead giveaway, so I followed them and came out on the dual carriageway with the Samut Songkhram Stadium just over the footbridge.